obradkasum/obradkasum.github.io/_pages/about.md

 I am a Hedrick Assistant Adjunct Professor at the University of California, Los Angeles.
 My research interests lie in Set Theory (Inner Model Theory, Generic Absoluteness).
 For more details, please take a look at my <a href = 'https://drive.google.com/file/d/15cJNKzZGnFFm6hBUXmzz5oNLP-en-JEe/view?usp=sharing'>Research Statement</a>.

 I received my Ph.D. degree from the <a href='https://u-paris.fr/'>Université Paris Cité</a> in 2025.
-The title of my thesis is "<a href = "Investigation into phenomena surrounding universally Baire sets ">Investigation into phenomena surrounding universally Baire sets</a>", and it was supervised by <a href='#'>Boban Veličković</a> and <a href='https://grigorsarg.github.io/'>Grigor Sargsyan</a>.
+The title of my thesis is "<a href = "https://hal.science/tel-05126507v1">Investigation into phenomena surrounding universally Baire sets</a>", and it was supervised by <a href='https://webusers.imj-prg.fr/~boban.velickovic/'>Boban Veličković</a> and <a href='https://grigorsarg.github.io/'>Grigor Sargsyan</a>.